Best General Liability Insurance for Contractors

 - Plumbers: Say that while installing a new toilet in a home, a plumber drops the unit and ruins the tilework in the client’s bathroom, requiring expensive repairs.
 General liability insurance coverage could help pay for the costs of the property damage.

 - Handymen: Handymen may be less likely to have a physical premises where customers or other visitors may suffer bodily injury, but they can still make mistakes that could lead to a claim.
 For example, if a handyman leaves out their toolbox in a home and the owner trips over it, the handyman could potentially face a claim coverable by general liability.
+This is why handyman insurance packages always include general liability coverage.

 Contractor Liability Insurance Requirements